JAYASREE1408/Placement-Plan/README.md

 ## 9. Unique key vs Primary key
 ## 10. What is your laptop configuration
 ## 11. Which sorting algorithm is best why

+Quick sort...
+O(n log n) worst case O(n2)
 ## 12. Query to fetch second largest salary from DB

+SELECT name, MAX(salary) AS salary
+FROM employee
+WHERE salary IN
+(SELECT salary FROM employee MINUS SELECT MAX(salary) FROM employee);

+SELECT
+    salary,
+    employeeid
+FROM
+    employees
+ORDER BY
+    salary DESC
+LIMIT 2

 ## 13. Different networking layers
 ## 14. Difference between tree and graph

+A graph is collection of two sets V and E where V is a finite non-empty set of vertices and E is a finite non-empty set of edges.

+Vertices are nothing but the nodes in the graph.
+Two adjacent vertices are joined by edges.
+Any graph is denoted as G = {V, E}.

+A tree is a finite set of one or more nodes such that –

+There is a specially designated node called root.
+The remaining nodes are partitioned into n>=0 disjoint sets T1, T2, T3, …, Tn
+where T1, T2, T3, …, Tn is called the subtrees of the root.

 ## 15. Stack using queue, Queue using stack
 ## 16. How did you use your quarantine productively
 ## 17. Difference between delete truncate and drop